This document provides an overview of the architecture diagrams of the server-sided ECS.

 ECS Architecture

-diagram outlines the Entity-Component-System (ECS) structure used for managing game entities and logic.
+The ECS Architecture diagram outlines the Entity-Component-System (ECS) structure used for managing game entities and logic.
 It includes the following:

 - Registry: Handles entities and their components, also contains the logic that processes components to implement gameplay features.